 - You see an unbelievable variety of corals—long and skinny like tree branches, round and bulbous like brains, leafy like plants, rocky like stones, knobby like door handles, flat like and thin, like tortillas.

 - Around present-day Apo Island turtles are the stars of any underwater experience and you have never seen so many sea turtles in one place.
 Green turtles and hawksbill turtles abound here.
-The turtles safely graze in the sanctuary, eating sponges and harmful algae that tend to overgrow and damage corals.
+The turtles safely graze in the sanctuary, eating sponges and harmful algae that tend to overgrow and harm corals.

 - Bright orange and soft pink clownfish nestle among the stinging tentacles of anemones.
 You might not get close enough to spot a clownfish sharing a morsel of food with its host.